asadali27232/App_Dev_ReactNative/README.md

 # App_Dev_ReactNative

 This repository contains my lab works for the Mobile Application Development course I took at my university.
 The course covered the basics of mobile app development using React Native and Expo.
-Each lab work is organized in a separate directory.
+Each lab work is organized in a separate directory and in practice-projects directory I also included some projects other then lab works.

 ## Labs